-Tri-Town was asked to partner in an Early Reading First Grant which involved five North Providence Head Start preschool classrooms.
+Tri-County was asked to partner in an Early Reading First Grant which involved five North Providence Head Start preschool classrooms.
 Participation involved working closely with Mentor-Coaches and delivering the Open the World of Learning (OWL) curriculum.
 The program is designed to:

 Accredited by the National Association for the Education of Young Children.

-The Tri-Town Head Start Programs serve children and families from North Providence, Johnston, Smithfield, North Smithfield, Burrillville, Glocester, Scituate and Foster with part-day and full-day program options.
+The Tri-County Head Start Programs serve children and families from North Providence, Johnston, Smithfield, North Smithfield, Burrillville, Glocester, Scituate and Foster with part-day and full-day program options.
 Early Head Start and Head Start offer early childhood education, social services/case management, and support for children with special needs, support for children with mental health needs, health and safety education, nutrition assessment and counseling, literacy skills training for parents, opportunities for family engagement, parent education, and transition coordination.

 Early Head Start and Head Start Locations